 Supporters Virtual Open Gardens

 A chance to see some of our supporters gardens, learn about family favourites and interesting stories behind the choice of plants.
-Our series of open gardens normally raise £10,000 for us so if you enjoy these virtual events, please consider helping us with a small donation.
+Our series of open gardens normally raise £10,000 for us so if you enjoy these virtual events, please consider popping along to one of our events.

 You may have been served tea by Carol, a wonderful volunteer who often helps with Cobalt’s open gardens